Search Marketing for Dummies: Essential Things to Know

 - On-page SEO: Optimizing your website around keywords that target customers use on search engines.
 For example, some on-page SEO practices include keywords in the title tag, meta description, and webpage URL.

 - Technical SEO: Make sure search engines like Google can crawl and index all or your site’s pages.
 You need to make sure your site’s architecture is correct, the loading speed is fast, etc.

 - User interaction signals: How users interact with your site also affect ranking.
 For example, if your site has a high bounce rate for a keyword, it may lose ranking for that keyword, or even fall off the first page.

 One thing to know about SEO is that it takes a long time, usually three to six months, to see results.
 SEO takes time because search engines crawl billions of pages to have the best search results.
 Not to mention, ranking factors like links and responsive elements also take a while to implement.

-Inform yourself with more Digital Marketing Tips!
+Inform yourself with more Search Terms and Digital Marketing Tips!

 However, SEO is still the best investment for a site in the long term to receive traffic, get new leads, more sales, and higher revenue.

 You can start with free tools or trials to choose the best options for your SEO and search marketing strategy.
 A free app like Avada SEO Suite can help you optimize your website effortlessly without having to learn all about SEO.